 BMX Mini Wheelers

 BMX Mini Wheelers is an introductory level where riders develop balance, gross motor skills and independence to begin riding a bike.
 Riders will be able to develop skills that allows their progression in the sport to become seamless as they progress on to the more traditional BMX bike at 5 years of age.
-This membership is valid for 12 months and can be upgraded via your club or BMXA once your rider is using a pedal bike.
+This membership is valid for 12 months and can be upgraded at any time to a Sprocket licence, once your rider is using a pedal bike.
+(Upgrade will be valid for 12 months from the day/date of the upgrade from Mini Wheeler to Sprocket)

 Sprocket Rocket Membership